 FHA and Fannie Mae agree with this assessment.
 If you own a home with a solar system, the FHA requires that the value be assessed and added to the total appraisal value of your home when you want to sell it.
 Likewise, Fannie Mae has indicated that your solar energy system’s value may be included in an assessment of your home if you are the owners of the system.

-If you home has increased dramatically, consider taking out an HELOC loan and use the money to pay for the system.
+If your home’s value has increased dramatically, consider taking out an HELOC loan and use the money to pay for the system.
 Use it or lose it.

 What if we are planning on moving in the next couple of years?

-Does the warranty transfer then I sell my home?
+Does the warranty transfer when I sell my home?